 Eyelid Surgery Procedure

 Incisions for the eyelid surgery procedure are along natural folds and creases within the structure of the eyelid to reduce visible scarring.
-For an upper eyelid surgery, an incision is made within the natural crease of the eyelid, allowing repositioning of fat deposits, tightening of muscles and tissue and removal of excess skin.
-This incision for a lower eyelid surgery can often be hidden inside of the lower eyelid (transconjunctival incision).
-In some cases an incision will be made just below the lash line if excess skin needs to be removed.
+For an upper eyelid surgery, an incision is made within the natural crease of the eyelid, allowing for repositioning of fat deposits, tightening of muscles and tissue, and removal of any excess skin.
+The incision for a lower eyelid surgery can often be hidden inside of the lower eyelid, which is commonly referred to as a transconjunctival incision.
+In some cases, an incision will be made just below the lash line if excess skin needs to be removed.

 Eyelid Surgery Results

-Dr. Swail meets with each patient personally to discuss their desired outcomes and expectations prior to each procedure.
-This allows Dr. Swail to design a customized procedure to achieve great long-lasting results, following an eyelid surgery procedure.
+Dr. Swail meets with each patient personally to discuss his or her desired outcome and expectations prior to each procedure.
+This allows Dr. Swail to design a customized procedure to achieve great long-lasting results.